Jihanvall/face-detection-app/README.md

 # 🖼️ Face Detection App

 🔍 A simple **Face Detection App** using **OpenCV** and **Docker**.
-It detects faces in images and videos easily!
+It detects faces in images!

 ## 🚀 Features
 ✅ Automatically detects faces in images